Psykotikism/Mutant_Tanks/INFORMATION.md

 	"Tank #1"
 	{
 		// The Mutant Tank creates fires.
 		// "Ability Enabled" - When a survivor is within range of the Mutant Tank, a fire is created around the survivor.
-When the Mutant Tank dies, a fire is created around the Mutant Tank.
 		// - "Fire Range"
 		// - "Fire Range Chance"
+		// - "Fire Range Cooldown"
+		// "Fire Death" - When the Mutant Tank dies, a fire is created around the Mutant Tank.
+		// - "Fire Death Chance"
+		// - "Fire Death Range"
 		// "Fire Hit" - When a survivor is hit by the Mutant Tank's claw or rock, or a survivor hits the Mutant Tank with a melee weapon, a fire is created around the survivor.
 		// - "Fire Chance"
+		// - "Fire Cooldown"
 		// - "Fire Hit Mode"
 		// "Fire Rock Break" - When the Mutant Tank's rock breaks, it creates a fire.
 		// - "Fire Rock Chance"
+		// - "Fire Rock Cooldown"
 		// Requires "mt_abilities.smx" to be compiled with "mt_fire.sp" to work.
 		"Fire Ability"
 		{